 Special thanks go to Zdenka Willis, Director of the U.S. Integrated Ocean Observing System (IOOS), for her continuing support of U.S. IOOS QARTOD.
-Also, we are grateful to the manufacturers who participated at their own expense and to numerous document reviewers (see appendix B).
+Also, we are grateful to the manufacturers, who participated at their own expense.
 Special thanks also to Dr. Richard Crout, former QARTOD Project Manager and now with the Navy Research Laboratory/Stennis Space Center, who led the development of the tests in section 3 of this document.

-Through the process of five workshops of the Quality Assurance/Quality Control of Real-Time Oceanographic Data (QARTOD), these quality control steps were adapted from existing guidelines of NOAA's National Data Buoy Center (NDBC) and the Center for Operational Oceanographic Products and Services (CO-OPS), the U.S. Army Corps of Engineers Field Research Facility (USACE FRF), and participating manufacturers of current measuring systems-Nortek, SonTek, and Teledyne RDI.
+Through the process of five workshops of the Quality Assurance/Quality Control of Real-Time Oceanographic Data (QARTOD), these quality control steps were adapted from existing guidelines of NOAA's National Data Buoy Center (NDBC) and CO-OPS, the U.S. Army Corps of Engineers Field Research Facility (USACE FRF), and participating manufacturers of current measuring systems-Nortek, SonTek, and Teledyne RDI.
 Additionally, the individual tests have been mapped to existing tests of UNESCO (1993).